iggraham/chaosiq-documentation/docs/gettingstarted/prerequisites.md

 ### Authentication

-Currently ChaosIQ supports two authentication providers Github and Google, so you will need either a Google account or a Github account, that you can use.
-This is really only required for the authentication step, after you login you can change the email address you wish to use and create your organization as required.
+Currently ChaosIQ supports two authentication providers, Github and Google, so you will need either a Google account or a Github account that you can use.
+This is really only required for the authentication step.
+After you log in you can change the email address you wish to use and create your organization as required.

 *That’s it!* You’ve got a working installation of the Chaos Toolkit CLI and the chaosiq-cloud plugin installed.
 You have access to ChaosIQ and hopefully have a Github or Google account that you can authenticate with.
 The next step is [Login to ChaosIQ](./login-chaosiq.md).